rabbah/nimbella-cli/doc/nim.md

 <h3 id="multifile-actions-created-with-autozip">Multifile actions created with autozip</h3>

-By adding an extra directory under the action directory, you can trigger an autozip of your action source files by creating a directory between the action directory and the source files and meeting certain conditions.
+By creating a directory under the package directory, named for the action, and containing its source file(s), you can expand to multiple source files and they will be zipped automatically.
+Certain conditions must be met for this to work.
 Suppose the [example1 project](#example-create-and-deploy-a-project-with-a-single-action) has a `hello` action with two source files: _helloMain.js_ and _helloAux.js_.
 To create the `demo/hello` action, add a `hello` directory as a child of the `demo` directory, as shown in this diagram.

 <img src="./fig4-nim-example2-project-directory-structure.svg" height="450">
 <h6>Figure 4: Two source files in an action directory for automatic zipping</h6>